UW Bioengineering Academic Program Admissions

 - Upper Admission (UW sophomores and transfer students)

-In UW Bioengineering, students join community of highly motivated individuals who are passionate about advancing healthcare and improving lives.
+In UW Bioengineering, students join a community of highly motivated individuals who are passionate about advancing healthcare and improving lives.

 UW Bioengineering’s graduate programs include the Master of Science (M.S.) in Bioengineering and the Doctor of Philosophy (Ph.D.) in Bioengineering.
 UW Bioengineering also offers a B.S./M.S. option designed for those students who will be completing a Bachelor of Science in Bioengineering at UW to continue their project as a project as part of a Master of Science degree program in Bioengineering.